-EDU 5840.04 Inclusion: Including Students with Disabilities in Public Education 3 s.h.
+EDU 5840.04 Inclusion: Including Students with Disabilities in Public Education

-Focuses in inclusion as it relates to children with disabilities and how to include them into public education.
+Focuses on inclusion as it relates to children with disabilities and how to include them into public education.
 Current issues and trends, parent/professional relationships, legislation and legal rights, and other related topics are covered.
 In addition, current resources available on the World Wide Web are explored and utilized.

-EDU 5840.05 Reaching Today's Students
+EDU 5840.05 Reaching Today's Students 3 s.h.